Social Emotional Learning

 Joey

 Joey Moore, M.A., LCPC.
-Joey brings his expertise in childhood trauma, positive discipline, and other common mental health issues to our students, parents, and staff one day each week.
-He applies a wholistic, strength-based, and non-pathological approach to mental health wellness.
+Each week, Joey brings his expertise in childhood trauma, positive discipline, and other common mental health issues to our students, parents, and staff.
+He applies a holistic, strength-based, and non-pathological approach to mental health wellness.

 What is SEL?